-((+6))) (7) The jurisdiction of the court over a person civilly committed pursuant to this chapter continues until such time as the person is unconditionally discharged.
+- ((+6))) (7) The jurisdiction of the court over a person civilly committed pursuant to this chapter continues until such time as the person is unconditionally discharged. - 9 (((7))) (8) During any period of confinement pursuant to a 10 criminal conviction, or for any period of detention awaiting trial on 11 criminal charges, this section is suspended. - 12 Sec.
+4. RCW 71.09.092 and 2021 c 236 s 5 are each amended to 13 read as follows:

-- (((+7))) (8) During any period of confinement pursuant to a criminal conviction, or for any period of detention awaiting trial on criminal charges, this section is suspended. - 7 Sec.
-4. RCW 71.09.092 and 2021 c 236 s 5 are each amended to 8 read as follows:
+Before the court may enter an order directing conditional release to a less restrictive alternative, it must find the following: (1) The person will be treated by a treatment provider who is qualified to provide such treatment in the state of Washington under chapter 18.155 RCW; (2) the treatment provider has presented a specific course of treatment and has agreed to assume responsibility for such treatment and will report progress to the court on a regular basis, and will report violations immediately to the court, the prosecutor, the supervising community corrections officer, and the superintendent of the special commitment center; (3) housing exists in Washington that complies with distance restrictions under RCW 71.09.096(4)(a), is sufficiently secure to protect the community, and the person or agency providing housing to the conditionally released person has agreed in writing to accept the person, to provide the level of security required by the court, and immediately to report to the court, the prosecutor, the supervising community corrections officer, and the superintendent of the special commitment center if the person leaves the housing to which he or she has been assigned without authorization; (4) if the department has proposed housing that is outside of the county of commitment, a documented effort was made by the department to ensure that placement is consistent with fair share principles of release; (5) the person is willing to comply with the treatment provider and all requirements imposed by the treatment provider and by the court; and (6) the person will be under the supervision of the department of corrections and is willing to comply

-9 Before the court may enter an order directing conditional release to a less restrictive alternative, it must find the following: (1) 10 The person will be treated by a treatment provider who is qualified 11 to provide such treatment in the state of Washington under chapter 12 18.155 RCW; (2) the treatment provider has presented a specific 13 course of treatment and has agreed to assume responsibility for such 14 15 treatment and will report progress to the court on a regular basis, 16 and will report violations immediately to the court, the prosecutor, 17 the supervising community corrections officer, and the superintendent of the special commitment center; (3) housing exists in Washington 18 that complies with distance restrictions pursuant to RCW 19 71.09.096(4)(a), is sufficiently secure to protect the community, and 20 21 the person or agency providing housing to the conditionally released person has agreed in writing to accept the person, to provide the 22 level of security required by the court, and immediately to report to 23 24 the court, the prosecutor, the supervising community corrections 25 officer, and the superintendent of the special commitment center if the person leaves the housing to which he or she has been assigned 26 27 without authorization; (4) if the department has proposed housing that is outside of the county of commitment, a documented effort was 28 made by the department to ensure that placement is consistent with 29 fair share principles of release; (5) the person is willing to comply 30 31 with the treatment provider and all requirements imposed by the treatment provider and by the court; and (6) the person will be under 32 the supervision of the department of corrections and is willing to 33 34 comply with supervision requirements imposed by the department of 35 corrections.
+1 with supervision requirements imposed by the department of 2 corrections.

-36 Sec.
+Sec.
 5. RCW 71.09.092 and 2021 c 236 s 5 are each amended to read as follows: